Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 Since H.264 is the most popular video codec for online video, it’s worth mentioning a key element of it: profiles.
 Profiles are different versions of the H.264 codec.
 There are many different H.264 profiles, but the most common are Baseline, Main, and High.

-Baseline and Main were originally created for low-powered devices.
+Baseline and Main were created for low-powered devices.
 However, today the High profile is an excellent choice for most live video broadcasts.
 High-profile H.264 is the best codec for streaming video live.

 Wrappers